-The lakes that are joined by this 23 km channel are lake Edward to the south of the national park and lake George to the north.
-The animals of Queen Elizabeth national park in Uganda benefit a lot from this channel as it is the only part of the water which is completely with the national park.
+The lakes that are joined by this 23 km channel are lake Edward to the south.
+While lake George is to the north.
+The animals of Queen Elizabeth national park in Uganda benefit a lot from this Kazinga channel.
+As it is the only part of the water which is complete with the national park.

 It is believed that this Kazinga channel boosted over 30,000 hippopotami.
 It also hosts a variety of animals with the hippopotamus benefiting from this channel.
 It is believed that the largest population of hippopotamus in the entire world live here.

 There are other animals such as Nile crocodiles, African buffalo, African Elephants, and a variety of fish.
 A lot of common and migratory birds are found here.